omerlatif123/Football-fever-milestone-project-2/README.md

 A image underneath the facts section of a football pitch helps break down the website but also draws the visitor's intetnion.
 In addition a flashing header with the title Ultimate Football Quiz flashes to draw the visitor's attention.
 Undear neath the flashing header is a button with let's play, once clicked the button will redirect the visitor to the quiz section of the website.

-<strong>Map with markers</strong>

- At the bottom of the webapge a google map will display various markers that provide information to the visitor where games are being held.

 ### <strong>Quiz</strong>